penninesoaringclub/newsletter/content/posts/2025-05/index.md

 We have a new Telegram XC development group.
 It is intended for BHPA members who hold a Pilot rating, and are therefore insured to fly XC.

 The idea is to encourage, and help motivate, PSC members who want to improve their XC skills.
-It's primarily a discussion group for new and aspiring XC pilots to ask questions, bounce ideas around, gaggle up, and get get advice from the more experienced pilots.
+It's primarily a discussion group for new and aspiring XC pilots to ask questions, bounce ideas around, gaggle up, and get advice from the more experienced pilots.
 There are some good XC pilots on it, so please feel free to ask questions or advice.
 There are no stupid questions! https://t.me/+a3hagh3YKXgwMGE0

 ---